Change Default Save Location in Windows 11

 On the Storage settings pane, click Advanced storage settings, as highlighted in the image below.

-The Local Disk (C:) drive is default selected for all documents, music, pictures, videos, and maps.
+The Local Disk (C:) is the default location for documents, music, pictures, videos, and maps.

-If your local disk runs out of storage space and you have another larger disk installed, you can switch the default disk for all new content.
+If your local disk is out of storage space and you have another larger disk installed, you can change the default disk for all new content.

 Choose a new disk drive as the default new path for new content.
 Remember to click Apply to make it the default location for new content.